In this article

 This could be as simple as gardening, taking on home projects, cooking, reading, or even doing puzzles.

-If you or a loved one needs treatment help for depression and alcohol abuse, reach out to an addiction specialist or contact AlcoholRehabHelp.
-We can help you find the right treatment options for dealing with depression and alcohol use.
+If you or a loved one needs treatment help for depression and alcohol abuse, reach out to an addiction specialist or contact an addiction specialist.
+We can help you find the right treatment options for depression and alcohol use.

 Medications like antidepressants have also proven effective in treating depression concurrent with alcoholism.
 Doctors may prescribe medication if they believe it would benefit your recovery.

 If you have an alcohol use disorder and a mental health problem, you must seek help for both conditions.